rasikamahindrakar18/Tasl_3-SQL-for-Data-Analysis/README.md

 # 📊 Task 3: SQL for Data Analysis

 ## ✅ Objective:
-To analyze structured eE-ommerce sales data using SQL queries and extract meaningful insights for business understanding.
+To analyze structured E-Commerce sales data using SQL queries and extract meaningful insights for business understanding.

----

 ## 📁 Dataset:
 *Name:* Ecommerce Sales Data
 *Source:* Kaggle
-*Format:* CSV file

 ## 🧰 Tools Used:
 - DB Browser for MYSQL